meilisearch/strapi-plugin-meilisearch/README.md

 ## 🤖 Compatibility with MeiliSearch and Strapi

-Complete installation requirements are exact same as for Strapi itself and can be found in the documentation under [Installation Requirements](https://strapi.io/documentation/v3.x/installation/cli.html#step-1-make-sure-requirements-are-met).
+Complete installation requirements are the same as for Strapi itself and can be found in the documentation under [installation Requirements](https://strapi.io/documentation/v3.x/installation/cli.html#step-1-make-sure-requirements-are-met).

 **Supported Strapi versions**: